sveltejs/eslint-plugin-svelte3/README.md

 The default is `require('svelte/compiler')` from wherever the plugin is installed to.

+### `svelte3/preprocess`

+You can use a preprocessor function to return custom AST info according to the original code.

+For now this only supports `module` and `instance` scripts.

 ## Using the CLI

 It's probably a good idea to make sure you can lint from the command line before proceeding with configuring your editor.